bazaarvoice/dropwizard-caching-bundle/README.md

     # Optional.
 Configuration options for the local, in-memory cache.
 If no options are specified,
     # no local response caching occurs.
     local:
-        maximumSize: Number  # Maximum number of items to store in the in-memory cache.
-                             # Can not be used in conjunction with maximumMemory.
-        maximumMemory: Size  # Maximum memory the local cache can consume.
+        maximumSize: Size  # Maximum memory the local cache can consume.
                            # Examples: 100MB, 10KB
                            # Suffixes: B, KB, MB, GB, TB
-                             # Can not be used in conjunction with maximumSize.
         expire: Duration   # Maximum amount of time to keep an item in the in-memory cache.
 This
                            # may be longer or shorter than the maxAge for the response.

     # Optional.
 Configuration for remote, shared cache storage.
 For example, a memcached cluster.
     # The local, in-memory cache is consulted first and, if not found, the store is queried.